mcbriencaroline/comp20-cmcbrien/notuber/README.md

 Caroline McBrien

-Because I am a passenger, I don't know if this will work if I was a vehicle, but I'm pretty confident that it would.
+Because I am a passenger, I don't know how this would work if I was a vehicle, but I'm confident that it would work in the same way.
 To the best of my knowledge, everything else has been completed properly.

 Collaboration: Elif Olmez, Colin Murphy, Ben Ewing